fortytwoservices/terraform-azurerm-virtual-desktop/_README_header.md

 - AVD Applications
 - Azure Shared Image Gallery
 - Azure Storage Account for FSLogix
 - Windows Virtual Machines as session hosts.
-Either joined to Azure AD or Azure Active Directory Domain Services joined.
+Either joined to Entra ID or Azure Active Directory Domain Services joined.
 Will be registered to the specified Host Pool

 Complete list of all Terraform resources deployed is provided at the bottom of this page.